 New Tradition: Spend the Day Riding & Get Dinner in the Village

 If you call Denver home, but your family lives across the country, why not spend a day or two with the gang skiing.
 Avoid the awkward small talk and hit the slopes instead.
-Then, catch the afternoon of football plus a full Thanksgiving meal in the Village at Doc’s or grab dinner at Vertical, or go on a brew and spirits tour through downtown Winter Park.
-The whole gang can then spend the night and hot tub with a bottle of wine instead of fighting over the lumpy futon.
+Then, catch the afternoon of football plus a full Thanksgiving meal in the Village at Doc’s or go on a brew and spirits tour through downtown Winter Park.
+The whole crew can then spend the night and hot tub with a bottle of wine instead of fighting over the lumpy futon.

 Tradition to Ditch: Big Fuss for Family Photos

 Is an explanation needed?

 New Tradition: Get Christmas Card Worthy Shots on the Mountain

 Skip the matching sweaters and the begging and pleading to get everyone to look at the camera.
 This year, have Parry’s Peak as your backdrop, and you can’t take a bad photo.
 Well, no promises.